 • please: please, aggreeable (e.g. unpleasant)

-• pli: to fold, to plait, to weave together, (e.g. complicate, explicit, duplicate, application, simple, supple)
+• pli: to fold, to plait, to weave together; the same as ple (e.g. complicate, compliment, explicit, duplicate, application, simple, supple)

 • From Latin plicare